|

-We live about 20km due West of Napier on the
+We live about 20km (15 miles) due West of the

-central East coast of New Zealand’s North Island,
+New Zealand’s North Island, in a world famous

 ZL sits astride the junction of two tectonic plates